 What are CO2 Detectors?

 A CO2 detector is a device that detects the presence of carbon monoxide (CO) gas to prevent carbon monoxide poisoning.
-These detectors should be installed at each level of a home and five to twenty feet from furnaces, fireplaces, or hot water heaters as these are sources of CO.
+These detectors should be installed at each level of a home and five to twenty feet from furnaces, fireplaces, or hot water heaters as these are sources of carbon monoxide.

 Having a properly functioning CO2 detector can protect you from carbon monoxide poisoning, which can cause dizziness, nausea, headaches, and confusion.
 At Anchor Mechanical, our technicians are able to install, maintain, and repair all kinds of CO2 detectors to keep you and your family safe.